 |Whoa, Mr. Zebra!
 Why are you climbing the steps to the veranda?|

 Each visit to Kruger National Park seems to result in the focus of one particular species or another.
-It may be rhinos, elephants, giraffe, zebras, or wildebeest.
+It may be rhinos, elephants, giraffes, zebras, or wildebeests.

-Oddly, and much to our surprise the focus of yesterday’s foray in the park seemed to highlight vultures.
-After about 45 minutes on the tar road from the Crocodile Bridge entrance, we noticed a number of vehicles tightly pulled into an overlook area.
+Oddly, and much to our surprise, the focus of yesterday’s foray in the park seemed to highlight vultures.
+After about 45 minutes on the tar road from the Crocodile Bridge entrance, we noticed several vehicles tightly pulled into an overlook area.
 Of course, we had to stop to see what was going on.

 One’s hope in these situations that lions might be the reason for the gathering of vehicles.
-For us, who have yet to see lions while driving through Kruger but have experienced several sightings from Marloth Park overlooking the Crocodile River from this side of the fence, we hoped it was lions.
+We hoped it was lions for us, who have yet to see lions while driving through Kruger but have experienced several sightings from Marloth Park overlooking the Crocodile River from this side of the fence.

-Most photo safari participants, whether self-driven or in a guide-driven and assisted safari vehicle, long to see lions above all other wildlife in the massive national park.
+Most photo safari participants long to see lions above all other wildlife in the massive national park, whether self-driven or in a guide-driven and assisted safari vehicle.